-Northern boundary Claim Page number Groswater Bay "By 1765, the Inuit of south and central Labrador seemed unfamiliar with toponyms for the area north of Groswater Bay."
-Davis Inlet "Inhospitable coastline around Davis Inlet may have served as a permeable buffer zone between the two Inuit populations" Nain "Southern Inuit (between what is now Nain and Strait of Belle Isle) practiced a dual economy of hunting and trading" 12 Hamilton Inlet (also, Esquimaux Bay) "Principal area of Inuit settlement of Haven's 1765 information was [Hamilton Inlet]."
-21 "Esquimaux Bay was the location with the greatest Inuit demographic concentration in the south" 39 Repeatedly in their discussion of "treaty of 1765" 48 Discussion of Cartwright's journal 80 Hopedale Discussion of Cartwright's journal 80 & 81 South of Hopedale is non-Moravian Inuit territory 109
+Northern boundary Claim Page # Groswater Bay "By 1765, the Inuit of south and central Labrador seemed unfamiliar with toponyms for the area north of Groswater Bay."
+6 Davis Inlet "Inhospitable coastline around Davis Inlet may have served as a permeable buffer zone between the two Inuit populations" 6 Nain "Southern Inuit (between what is now Nain and Strait of Belle Isle) practiced a dual economy of hunting and trading" 12 Hamilton Inlet (also, Esquimaux Bay) "Principal area of Inuit settlement of Haven's 1765 information was [Hamilton Inlet]."
+21

-TABLE 2 - THE CHANGING BOUNDARY BETWEEN NORTH AND SOUTH
+TABLE 2 - NCC NORTH-SOUTH CLAIMS